Battle of Shopian: Background

-From 1814 to 1819, the Sikh Empire was forced to send successive punitive expeditions against the hill states of Bhimber, Rajauri, Poonch, Nurpur, and others.
-By subduing rebellions in these states, the Sikh Empire was attempting to keep control of the routes through the Pir Panjal Range and into Kashmir.
+Ranjit Singh had made up his mind to conquer Kashmir Valley since as early as his victory in the battle of Haidru in 1813, in which Attock Fort came under his control.
+The first Sikh expedition into the valley in 1814 resulted in a failure, although Ranjit Singh managed to subdue Muslim hill chiefs of Bhimber, Rajouri, Poonch, Nurpur, and others along the Pir Panjal Range.
 However the Durrani Empire kept de facto control of the areas because the Pir Panjal Range blocked supplies and fresh troops to the Sikh armies.

 After the death of Fateh Khan Wazir in 1818, governor Azim Khan left Kashmir for Kabul to assume Wazir's office, leaving Jabbar Khan in charge of Kashmir.
 Birbal Dhar, Azim Khan's revenue minister, betrayed his master and traveled to Lahore, the capital of the Sikh Empire, asking Ranjit Singh to annex Kashmir, saying the Afghan rule was very unpopular among the people of Kashmir.